Kolmakovsky Redoubt Conservation Project (2010-2011)

 The Kolmakovsky Redoubt site has been placed on the Alaska Heritage Resources Survey list of historic properties and archaeological sites.
 During the summers of 1966-67, Professor Wendell H. Oswalt, UCLA, excavated most of the structural remains at the Kolmakovsky Redoubt site and published a detailed archaeological and historical account about the location (Oswalt, Wendell H., Kolmakovskiy Redoubt.
 Institute of Archaeology, University of California, Los Angeles.
 1980).
 The 5,000+ artifacts excavated during those summers were deposited into the archaeological collection at the University of Alaska Museum of the North.
 The diverse artifacts represent the 88 years of occupation at the site, from the original Russian traders (1841-1866) to the American employees of the Alaska Commercial Company (approx. 1867 – 1917).

-Through the Save America's Treasures program, the Museum will rehouse the 5,000+ artifacts in the archaeology collection and rehabilitate the blockhouse over the next two years.
+Through the Save America's Treasures program, the Museum staff rehoused the 5,000+ artifacts in the archaeology collection and rehabilitated the blockhouse and installed new interpretive signage.

 During the summer of 2006, the sod roof was removed from the blockhouse, along with the facia components.
 The structural stability was questionable and a decision was made to remove those parts that posed a danger to visitors.
 Since that time, Museum personnel have conducted condition assessments ont he blockhouse and the archaeological collections.
 In December of 2009, we were awarded $75,000 to undertake the Save America's Treasures project to stabilize and preserve the Kolmakovsky Redoubt collection.